 Princess, Vacant 2, 2019 (still from Out There).
 4K video, sound, color; 55:20 min.
 Courtesy the artists

-Join us for the New York premiere of Out There, a concept video album and live performance by the band Princess that explores the roles men play and those they ought to be playing during the current cultural reckoning of misogyny.
+Join us for the New York premiere of Out There, a concept video album and live performance by the band Princess—with a cameo by JD Samson—that explores the roles men play and those they ought to be playing during the current cultural reckoning with misogyny.
 The video’s science fiction narrative explores the power of the Divine Feminine through collaborations with musician JD Samson, visual artist Jennifer Meridian, and the band TEEN.
-Out There recalls the original power of MTV by building on the long legacy of concept albums like Ziggy Stardust and Deltron 3030.

 Princess is a performance art duo, a collaboration between Alexis Gideon and Michael O’Neill that uses music as the backbone of a multidisciplinary practice that explores issues of queerness and the concept of masculinity.
 Princess was formed in 2004 in the Chicago DIY Performance space, Texas Ballroom.
 The duo released a self-titled LP and performed until 2006 when they went on to pursue other paths, reuniting for this project in 2017.

 Alexis Gideon has performed and exhibited throughout the world, including at Moderna Museet Stokholm, New Museum of Contemporary Art, Institute of Contemporary Art Boston, Museum of Contemporary Art Chicago, Centro de Arte Contemporáneo Málaga, Yerba Buena Center for the Arts, Vdrome, Museum of Contemporary Art Cleveland, Wexner Center for the Arts, and Time Zones Festival Italia.
 He has toured internationally and opened for Dan Deacon and tUnE-yArDs.